Dirac231/BCHamming/README.md

 # Qiskit Hackathon Europe 2021

- The project focuses on building a quantum version of the Hamming code and the BCH model. \
+ The project focuses on building a quantum version of the Hamming error-correction code and the BCH model. \
 \
 The official report and results are available [**here**](https://github.com/Dirac231/BCHamming/blob/main/Report.pdf)